mozilla/minion/README.md

     $ sudo apt-get install git build-essential python-virtualenv python-dev mysql-server libmysqlclient-dev

-If you work on Fedora, install the following packages:
+If you work on Fedora 18, install the following packages:

     $ sudo yum groupinstall 'Development Tools'
-    $ sudo yum install python-devel mysql-devel
+    $ sudo yum install mysql mysql-server python-devel python-virtualenv mysql-devel

 You can make Minion ready for development by following these steps: